Limited Partnerships: What You Should Know

 The only money a limited partner puts at risk is the money they invest in the business.
 This is a major advantage if you’re looking for a partner to help provide funding.
 Plus, there’s no limit to the number of partners you can have, which makes it easier to allocate enough capital.

 As mentioned earlier, the general partner makes all the business decisions.
-For you, as a business owner, this means that you can be sure to remain in control of your business.
+As a business owner, this means that you can remain in control of your business.
 Of course, your partnership agreement may set some limits on your rights.
 Regardless, limited partnerships generally help ensure that you remain in control of your business.

 The Cons of Structuring Your Business as a Limited Partnership: